-So I was telling you the other day about the back story and some of stages I went through with Laying Out, Ordering and Prepping my house for gutters.
+Please see the article Laying Out, Ordering and Prepping for all the back story related to the below installation.
 But now it’s time to get down to the business of actually installing half round gutters.
-(Though likely many of these techniques will apply to installing more common k style gutters as well.)
+(Though likely many of these techniques will apply to installing more common K-style gutters as well.)

 I had eight sections to do and I was working with a low-gloss white aluminum.
-I did seven of those sections over several weekends in March and April, the eighth is for a low porch roof that I’d like to address with some extra prep before I install.
-(Hoping for the end of the summer.)
+I did seven of those sections over several weekends in March and April.
+The eighth is for a low porch roof that I’d like to address with some extra prep before I install.
+(Basically, I had to jack up the porch roof prior.)

 Installing Gutter Brackets & Test-Fitting Each Gutter